Infinidat/infinisdk/doc/typesystem.rst

 .. code-block:: python

-   >>> from infinipy2.core.exceptions import ObjectNotFound
+   >>> from infinisdk.core.exceptions import ObjectNotFound

    >>> for fs in system.objects.filesystems:
    ...     unused = fs.id # do something with fs here